DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-seed.md

 We are generating the last seed (seed C) with Electrum on a computer booted with Tails, https://tails.boum.org/.
 Tails is a live operating system that´s built upon Debian (a Unix-like operating system).
 It´s booted from a USB-stick and only uses the computers RAM-memory.
 That means that all sensitive information is erased once the USB is removed (and your computer will start with your usual operating system like nothing happened).

+## Download GnuPG for validating digital signatures

+An important part of the guide (and a great skill to have) is to know how to validate digital signatures.
+This is skipped by many (I'm sometimes guilty myself).
+But don't skip it now, it'll take a few minutes to download the software (one time effort) and then a few seconds to verify your downloads.
+The validation will make sure that the downloaded file was signed by the developers of the project.
+This'll for example, catch a scenario where the official website was compromised and a malicious file was uploaded or where you went to the wrong website and downloaded a malicious file there.

+The software we are using is called GnuPG (https://gnupg.org/).
+The implementation varies for different OS:

+*Windows:* Download and install the latest version of Gpg4win https://www.gpg4win.org.
+If you don’t want to donate, click bank transfer on the download page to acces the download.
+You only need to install GnuPG and Kleopatra.

+*macOS:* Download and install the latest version of GPG Suite https://gpgtools.org/

+*Linux:* GnuPG comes pre-installed with Linux distributions.

+An easy way to verify a digital signature is to use a terminal (the command line).
+In all examples, what´s written to the terminal is everything after the `$` sign (and examples that's specific for Windows uses the symbol `>`).

+For example: `$ cd`
+Means that you´d write `cd` to the command line (cd is a command that changes the active directory).
+Usually you can paste text to a terminal with ctrl+v or with a right click on the mouse.
+Another useful shortcut is to use the arrows up and down to toggle between previously executed commands.
+If you´re stuck, you can usually kill a process with Ctrl+C or Ctrl+Z.

+The symbol `~` is used as a shortcut to the home/user folder.
+It works on Mac, Linux and with Powershell on Windows.
+That way you can for example write `~\Downloads` instead of the whole path `C:\Users\User1\Downloads`.

 ## Download and verify Electrum

 Electrum is a wallet that has been around for many years.
 It offers great usability (support for multi-sig, hardware wallets etc) and you can connect it to your Bitcoin Core full node.
 Tails is shipped with Electrum pre-installed.
 Unfortunately the version in recent Tail releases isn't compatible with offline signing in newer releases.
 So, we need use a newer version.
 If this changes in future releases, the part with upgrading Electrum can be skipped.